San Diego Expungement FAQ Lawyer

 Q. Is my record still visible after it is expunged?

 A. Your record may be visible after having your criminal record wiped clean, which is why it is important your record is updated with the most current information.
 There are hundreds of private online criminal database companies who sell your private and personal information to anyone conducting a background check.
-At Second Chance Legal, we know how frustrating it can be to not qualify for a job or house simply because your record has not been updated with the correct information.
+At San Diego Expungement Attorney Group, we know how frustrating it can be to not qualify for a job or house simply because your record has not been updated with the correct information.
 We will make sure the most important private database companies have the right information immediately after we get your criminal conviction cleared.

 Q. Is it possible to own a gun as an ex-con?